captn-nick/MSFS-Mod-Selector/README.md

 * 0.2 -> 0.3:
   * Make sure to add the ```Cities.minMods``` as well as the ```Continent.OF.Countries``` and ```Continent.OF=Other/Fictional``` entries to your config.properties file.
   * (Optional) You may want to add the ```##``` trailing section to all your mods.txt entries.
+  * (Optional) You may want to add ICAO information (instead of city information) to your airport entries in mods.txt.
+For airports, city information will be ignored.
 * 0.1 -> 0.2:
   * Make sure to add the ```ModType.defaultSelection``` and ```ModType.XY``` sections to your config.properties file.